Perfect Draft: 9th in a 12-Team ESPN PPR League

 Unfortunately, Stefon Diggs, another favorite of mine, is taken with the pick before mine, leaving me with a lot of "meh" at all the positions.

-Draft Analyzer recommends Zach Ertz and, again, I'm happy to follow the suggestion.
+Draft Hero recommends Zach Ertz and, again, I'm happy to follow the suggestion.
 My philosophy at TE, particularly this season, is "go big or go home".
 Go big means taking one of the top three guys: Rob Gronkowski, Travis Kelce, or Zach Ertz.
 If I can't get one of those guys, then I'll most likely stream the position because the quality falls off a cliff after Ertz.
 (The one exception to this might be Delanie Walker.
 His contract extension gives me some confidence that he will be solid again this year, so I might consider him if he were to drop a bit.)

 Given the lack of good options at RB and WR, going big at TE seems the best route.

-Draft Analyzer gives me another suggestion that I really like here.
+Draft Hero gives me another suggestion that I really like here.
 Alex Collins has a high floor, with no real competition for early-down work.
 (Even his competition from pass-catching backs, Javorius Allen and Kenneth Dixon, is fairly weak.)